python-trio/trio/docs/source/reference-io.rst

      at the same time from different tasks IF the underlying synchronous file object is thread-safe.
 You should consult the documentation for the object you're wrapping.
-For objects returned from :func:`trio.open_file` or `trio.Path.open`, it
+For objects returned from :func:`trio.open_file` or :meth:`trio.Path.open`,
-     depends on whether you open the file in binary mode or text mode:
+     it depends on whether you open the file in binary mode or text
-     `binary mode files are task-safe/thread-safe, text mode files are not
+     mode: `binary mode files are task-safe/thread-safe, text mode files are not
      <https://docs.python.org/3/library/io.html#multi-threading>`__.

    * Async file objects can be used as async iterators to iterate over